Yes. However, our Nurse Ambassadors can be found throughout the UPMC system. We train Nurse Ambassadors throughout the system.

 Nurse Ambassador – Nurses trained to offer aromatherapy, breathing techniques, meditation, hand and foot massage, and seated yoga to patients in treatment rooms, clinic, and inpatient areas to manage symptoms and focus on well-being.

-The Wellness Suite – A soothing home for physician consults, hands on services, and technology-based education platforms located on the third floor of UPMC Hillman Cancer Center in Shadyside.
+The Wellness Suite and Studios – A soothing home for physician consults, hands on services, and technology-based education platforms located on the third floor of UPMC Hillman Cancer Center in Shadyside.